Joel-Raju/joel-raju.github.io/content/posts/2020-03-28---Form-handling-using-React-Hooks.md

 ## Conclusion

 Using plain React could lead to making our components more readable and very maintainable.
-You can port and extend this hook and use across your app.
+You can extend this hook and use across your app.

 If you need a more mature library built with the same philosophy, checkout [Formik](https://github.com/jaredpalmer/formik).
 It has a fully fledged API with support for focus management, touched state, handling blur, support